• Skip to secondary menu

 Error sum of squares formula.

 This value is the sum of the squared distances between the data points (yi) and the fitted values (ŷi).
-Alternatively, it’s known as the residual sum of squares because it sums the squared residuals (yi — ŷi).
+Alternatively, statisticians refer to it as the residual sum of squares because it sums the squared residuals (yi — ŷi).

 Relationship Between the Types of SS